GenVC: Self-Supervised Zero-Shot Voice Conversion: Experiments

 \section{Experiments}

 We conduct a series of experiments to evaluate the effectiveness of our proposed VC approach.
 Using English speech data, we examine two configurations of the GenVC system: one trained on a smaller dataset and the other on a large-scale dataset.
-Both subjective and objective evaluations are performed to assess the quality of the converted speech, benchmarking our systems against several state-of-the-art models.
-Furthermore, we analyze the privacy-preserving capabilities of the proposed systems by measuring the extent to which the original speaker’s style is retained or leaked in the converted speech.
+Both subjective and objective evaluations are performed to assess the quality of the converted speech, benchmarking our systems against baseline models.
+Additionally, we analyze GenVC’s privacy-preserving capabilities and evaluate speaker information preservation from different modules to validate speech disentanglement.